Riyal-project/Riyal/README.md

 - Bank Albilad
 - And others

-> **Note:** These are simulated data sources for demonstration purposes.
-Riyal does not connect to real bank accounts.

 ### 🌐 Arabic & English

 The application is fully localized in Arabic and English, including RTL support for Arabic.